segmentio/segment-docs/src/connections/destinations/catalog/facebook-pixel-server-side/index.md

 | `timestamp`                         | `event_time`                         |                                                                                                                                                 |
 | `userId`                            | `external_id`                        | Any unique ID from the advertiser, such as membership IDs, user IDs, and cookie IDs.
 See [Alternative External IDs](#alternative-external-ids). |

+> info "About hashing"
+> For each of the hashed properties above, Segment's integration code hashes the values before they're sent to the destination.

 To access the `contexts` and `context.traits` objects in a Track call, you can use the [context-traits format](/docs/connections/sources/catalog/libraries/website/javascript/#context--traits) as in the example below.